drmenguin/indigo/about.md

 </p>

 <p>
-	If you want to get in touch with me, call me on (+356) seven nine, triple zero, one two six, or send me an email by clicking on the envelope icon above.
+	I do not have any social media accounts.
+If you want to get in touch with me, send me an email by clicking on the envelope icon above.
 </p>